Getting started — load your keymap and start practicing

 Step 3: Choose a physical layout

 daken renders your keymap on the actual split layout when one is selected.
-Two options:

 • JSON upload: load a ZMK / QMK layout JSON for any board.